dhui808/spring-snippets/springboot-issues.md

+## spring.main.allow-bean-definition-overriding
+    What is the theory behind this property?

 ## Consider defining a bean of type 'com.fasterxml.classmate.TypeResolver' in your configuration.
     Re-build the application and the issue is gone.
+The root cause is, however, not clear

     pom.xml
     <dependency>